-Our Group remains committed to the ongoing establishment of a non-discriminatory working environment for all within our employ.
+We remain committed to the ongoing establishment of a nondiscriminatory working environment for all within our employ.
 Nu-World is committed to comply with the latest regulations as set out by the Department of Trade and Industry regarding broad-based black economic empowerment (B-BBEE).